Research

 Environmental Justice:

 While philosophers have a rich and diverse history of addressing theoretical issues of environmental ethics and environmental justice, specifically, relatively little has been said about how to understand environmental justice communities (e.g. those communities designated by federal or state governments as being the appropriate targets of government aid in addressing environmental issues), including their unique contributions to policy making.
-As such, one of the primary aims of this research project is to examine the role of environmental justice communities in environmental justice through a distinctly philosophical lens that also aims to address practical concerns of those communities, policy implementation, and government oversight.
+As such, one of the primary aims of this research project is an examination environmental justice communities and their relation to environmental ethics through a distinctly philosophical lens.
+My co-researcher on this project is Dr. Matthew Kisner from the University of South Carolina.
+Dr. Kisner and I have presented work at the APA 2025 Central Division Meeting on embedding ethicists within environmental practices.
+We are scheduled to present work on defining environmental justice communities at the APA 2025 Pacific Division Meeting.

 Below you can find a list of publications and papers in progress or under review.
 To request a paper draft, please contact me through the Contact page.